MarcinKonradCeglarek/Reactathon-Memory/README.md

 # A simple memory game, with drinks theme ;)

-This was created during React-othlon prepared by Will Chadwick
+This was created during React-othlon prepared by Will Chadwick.
+You can give it a go [HERE](https://marcinkonradceglarek.github.io/)

 ![Ractathon memory preview](memory-preview.png)

 ## Installation